InvestMoat

 Network EffectsINTACT

 ~160 independent dealers with ~2,700 branches create a density flywheel — more machines in a region attract more dealer investment, attracting more buyers.
-Strongest in North America and major mining regions.
+Strongest in North America and major mining regions; Q2 North America construction sales +50% reinforces the installed-base advantage where dealer density is deepest.

 Transaction EmbeddingSTRONG

-Cat Financial finances ~30-40% of equipment sales.
-Parts contracts, multi-year service agreements, and 15-25 year equipment life cycles create deep recurring revenue embedding.
-Services now ~40% of total revenue.
+Cat Financial finances a large share of equipment sales (Financial Products revenues +10% in Q2).
+Parts contracts, multi-year service agreements, and 15–25 year equipment life cycles create deep recurring revenue embedding.
+Services still ~40% of total revenue; customer advances rose sharply with the backlog.

 System of RecordN/A